chael-ai/midil-kit/docs/docs/modules/midilapi.md

 - Populate it with a basic FastAPI application structure, including `main.py`, `pyproject.toml`, and a `README.md`.
 - Configure the project to use MidilAPI's features.

+When initializing a service for the first time the midil-kit CLI will walk you through service descriptions like assigning the name of the service, the version of the service, the author and so on.
+You can default through these steps by hitting `Enter` on every prompting.

 ##  MidilAPI Module File Structure

-The `midilapi` module itself, as part of the `midil-kit`, has a well-defined internal structure.
+The `midilapi` module itself, as part of the `midil-kit`, by default has a well-defined internal structure.
 This structure organizes its core components, dependencies, and middleware.

 ```javascript
 midilapi/